 The Mediterranean diet is more of a way of life than a formal diet plan or programme.

 Ways of being more Mediterranean in approaches to food include eating:

 - More vegetable and plant oil products, such as olive oil

 The Mediterranean diet: How it works

-Fish and olive oil provide healthy monounsaturated fats (MUFAs), which also contribute to satisfaction and don’t raise cholesterol levels the way saturated fat does.
+Fish and olive oil provide healthy unsaturated fats, which also contribute to satisfaction and don’t raise cholesterol levels the way saturated fat does.

 Mediterranean diet: What the experts say